 What to do when you accidentally opened someone else’s mail?

 If you accidentally received or opened someone else’s mail, the first thing you should do is to contact the courier service provider.
-If you had booked the shipping service through a parcel broker like Eurosender, then you should contact directly the broker.
+If you had booked the shipping service through a parcel broker like Eurosender, then you should contact the broker directly.
 They are your point of contact should any issues occur.

-How to avoid accidentally opened someone else’s mail?
+How to avoid accidentally opening someone else’s mail?

 If you notice the mail is not for you at the time the courier is delivering, you should always deny it.
 Check the shipping label for details about the consignee’s name and actual address.

 – Be careful when handing over the parcel.
 The best way is to hand it over yourself so that you can be sure the courier has the correct package.
 If you cannot be there, you can ask someone else to hand it over for you.
 If you leave the box at a location you previously agreed upon, make sure it is clear that this is the package the courier should collect.

 – Fill out the correct and complete address.
 This includes the street name and number, zip code, town/ city and any additional information like the name or number on the doorbell.
 It can also help to fill out a local phone number for the address of pick-up and delivery.
 This way, the courier has the option to contact you.